splunk-soar-connectors/microsoftexchangeonpremews/release_notes/unreleased.md

 **Unreleased**
-* Modified the ingestion code to skip the email-ingestion when Mime content conversion error occurs [PAPP-25569]
+* Fixed the issue related to 'Mime-Content' conversion failure [PAPP-25569]
-* Updated app documentation scheduled poll behaviors [PAPP-25200]
+* Added the guidelines for scheduled polling intervals in the app documentation [PAPP-25200]